Adopting electric vehicles or plug-in hybrids can lead to significant savings for organisations and cut carbon and nitrogen dioxide emissions.

 Accounting for the carbon emission of energy production, hydrogen fuel cell electric vehicles deliver greenhouse gas emissions savings of 10%, compared with a diesel HGV, to 43%, compared with a petrol car (Source: Road to Zero strategy).

 CNG and LPG are also options but there is a limited supply of these vehicles.
-See the case study on Leeds City Council, who are using CNG vans and refuse collection vehicles.
+Leeds City Council are using CNG vans and refuse collection vehicles.